 In addition, it will stretch your posterior chain stabilizers.
 These include the gluteus maximus, hip abductors, and hamstrings.
 The rectus abdominis, quadriceps, and oblique muscles also have better stability through this exercise.

-Your strength and power will improve as the muscles of your body get stronger.
+Your strength and power will improve as the muscles of your body get more robust.
 A core will also enhance your posture and aid in easing lower back pain.

 Also, bridge exercise is safe for individuals having chronic back problems.
 This is also true for people who want to manage their overall body pain.